jerome-trc/viletech/spec/lith-ref.md

 `true` and `false` are boolean literals. `null` is a pointer literal.

 String literals are delimited by `"`.
+These have the following subsets, which count as separate tokens:
+- Glob literals, which start with a `g` before the leading `"`.
+- Regular expression literals, which start with an `R` before the leading `"`.
+The latter two exist to provide compile-time validation for "special sub-syntaxes" and open the way for better tooling.

 Character literals are delimited by `'`, and contain exactly one UTF-8 character.